shawnlikescode/pith/README.md

 - [ ] Use the app to log 3-5 real book notes
 - [ ] Confirm it works as intended
-- [ ] Celebrate first completed project! 🎉
+- [ ] Celebrate completed project! 🎉

 **CURRENT FOCUS:** Step 2 - Basic Add Form
 **NEXT STEP:** Create an "Add Entry" screen with 4 input fields